JosePedroDias/masto/README.md

 - shows your home timeline in a page of 4
 - records reading position, ie, you will remove on the next page
 - caches seen toots/statuses for the last 3 days and filters their boosts
-- has simple text to speech feature. to skip to next toot press `N`
+- has simple text to speech feature. (you need to click/touch the page in chrome for it to start). to skip to next toot press `N`
 - ad hoc language detection of portuguese, falling back to english \*
 - rewrites user and status URLs from instance/@person to ourInstance/@person@instance \*\*
 - displays poll options